nats-io/nats-architecture-and-design/adr/ADR-50.md

 The client will signal batch start, membership and flow control characteristics using headers on published messages.

  * The client will set up a Inbox subscription that will be used for the duration of the batch
- * A batch will be started by adding the `Nats-Fast-Batch-Id:uuid`, `Nats-Flow:10`, `Nats-Batch-Gap:ok` (optional) and `Nats-Batch-Sequence:1` headers using a *request* with reply being the above Inbox, the server will reply with error or zero byte message.
+ * A batch will be started by adding the `Nats-Fast-Batch-Id:uuid`, `Nats-Flow:10`, `Nats-Batch-Gap:ok` (optional) and `Nats-Batch-Sequence:1` headers using a message with reply being the above Inbox, the server will reply with error or `BatchFlowAck` message.
 Maximum length of the ID is 64 characters.
+Client should ideally wait for the first reply to detect if the feature is available on the server or Stream.
  * Following messages in the same batch will include the `Nats-Fast-Batch-Id:uuid` header and increment `Nats-Batch-Sequence:n` by one, and must set the same reply-to as the command channel
  * If the final message has the headers `Nats-Fast-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:1`, the server will store the message, commit the batch and reply with a pub ack
  * Otherwise, the final message will have headers `Nats-Fast-Batch-Id:uuid`, `Nats-Batch-Sequence:n` and `Nats-Batch-Commit:eob` and the server will commit the batch without storing the message and reply with a pub ack.
 In fast mode the previous message will not get the `Nats-Batch-Commit` header added after a `eob`
- * Clients will monitor the acks and should an ack have different flow settings different from the active one they will adjust accordingly
+ * Clients will monitor the `BatchFlowAck` acks and should an ack have different flow settings different from the active one they will adjust accordingly
+ * To deal with lost acks clients will manage outstanding `BatchFlowAck` acks in a way that ensure if a ack for message 30 comes in that it implies all earlier acks were received

 The `Nats-Flow` header has a few formats see the later section.
 The `Nats-Batch-Gap` header has a few formats see later section.